 - You can use Munday Library Resources to find captioned videos.

 Using headings and structuring your content is more important than you think.
-The Canvas Accessibility Checker is a great tool to ensure your Canvas content is structured with accessibility in mind.
+The Canvas Accessibility Checker is a valuable tool for ensuring that your Canvas content is structured with accessibility in mind.

-Think of headings as an outline for your content: Using structured headings, lists, and tables helps provide a visual outline to make the text easier to read, which can be helpful for students with cognitive disabilities and is essential for students using assistive technology.
+Think of headings as an outline for your content.
+Using structured headings, lists, and tables helps provide a visual outline, making the text easier to read.
+This can be particularly helpful for students with cognitive disabilities and is essential for those using assistive technology.

 Watch the video below to see why headings are much more than a big, bold title:

 Have you ever looked at something like a poster or restaurant menu and thought, Ouch, this hurts to look at!
-Or, have you ever looked at a data visualization and had a hard time understanding it?
+Or, have you ever looked at a data visualization and struggled to understand it?

-Ensuring proper color usage, such as sufficient color contrast (i.e., the difference between text and other elements and its background color), is a small change that can make a world of difference for everyone, especially those who may be visually impaired or are color blind.
+Ensuring proper color usage, such as sufficient color contrast (i.e., the difference between text and other elements and their background color), is a small change that can make a significant difference for everyone, especially those who may be visually impaired or color blind.

 Best Practices for Using Color: